a-karma/Bogor_Workshop/DAY_4/Session1.md

 > Exercise 4.2:
 >
 > Re-run commands from Task 3 and 4 to the resulting whole genome psmc you did in Task 2.
 Compare the result of this coarse pattern.
 How are they different?

+> Exercise 4.3:
+>
+> Re-run Task 3 to 4 on RD64 and RD70 to get the coarse psmc of chromosome 1 of these samples and plot them together with the other two samples.
+How are they different?

 ### Task 5: Looking at human population